-Avial recipe Kerala style (aviyal recipe Kerala style) is one of the most popular Kerala vegetarian recipes prepared for Kerala style lunch and dinner and this is actually one of the most popular Kerala side dishes to be served along with rice.
+Avial recipe Kerala style (aviyal recipe Kerala style) made using mixed vegetables, curd (yogurt), coconut and few spices is one of the most popular Kerala vegetarian recipes prepared for Kerala style lunch and dinner.

 If you serve rice along with sambar and avial, that is one example for a perfect Kerala vegetaian lunch.